sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 - `cv-rhcdn-base_optional-rhel-7`
 - `cv-rhcdn-base_supplementary-rhel-7`

-The very same can be done for debug and source RPMs, if you are in need to provide these to your customers.
+The very same can be done for debug and source `RPMs`, if you are in need to provide these to your customers.
 Let's take RHEL 8 as example:

-#### Source RPMs
+#### Source `RPMs`

 - `Red Hat Enterprise Linux 8 for x86_64 - BaseOS (Source RPMs)`
 - `Red Hat Enterprise Linux 8 for x86_64 - AppStream (Source RPMs)`